Teaching a Protein LLM with Reinforcement Learning: The Gradient Routing Problem

 3. The Perceiver pathway.
 Our Perceiver Resampler SFT failed to launch and remains untested.
 With 29.4M parameters (comparable to MLP’s 30.5M), the Perceiver uses cross-attention rather than concatenation to integrate protein information.
 This architectural difference may produce different gradient routing behavior during GRPO, potentially avoiding the winner-take-all dynamic.

 The central paradox remains: our best SFT model (MLP, eval_loss 0.361) produces our worst GRPO learner (reward 0.582), while our weaker SFT model (text-only, eval_loss 1.207) produces our best GRPO learner (reward 0.832).
-This SFT-RL inversion is the defining challenge for the next phase of this project, and resolving it could teach us something important about how multimodal systems learn from sparse reward signals.
+This SFT-RL inversion — observed so far on the structure quality task — is a key challenge for the next phase of this project.
+If confirmed across more tasks and architectures, it could reveal something important about how multimodal systems learn from sparse reward signals.